 It’s not always easy or convenient to follow good eating principles.
 There are plenty of tasty temptations to be found every time you turn around.

-The REAL key to proper nutrition is to focus on trying to do well MOST of the time, not all of the time.
+The REAL key to basic nutrition is to focus on trying to do well MOST of the time, not all of the time.
 It’s what you do most of the time that will give you the long-term results you’re looking for.
 Determining that you MUST be perfect all of the time is a sure way to set yourself up for disappointment when the time comes that you don’t eat a perfectly healthy food choice.
 This is basic nutrition principle #6.

 Sometimes, you just have to eat those Cheesy Poofs and not worry about it.